Hypoactive sexual desire disorder: Causes

 Though it can sometimes be difficult to distinguish between these types, they do not necessarily have the same cause.
 The cause of lifelong/generalized HSDD is unknown.
 In the case of acquired/generalized low sexual desire, possible causes include various medical/health problems, psychiatric problems, low levels of testosterone or high levels of prolactin.
 One theory suggests that sexual desire is controlled by a balance between inhibitory and excitatory factors.
 This is thought to be expressed via neurotransmitters in selective brain areas.
 A decrease in sexual desire may therefore be due to an imbalance between neurotransmitters with excitatory activity like dopamine and norepinephrine and neurotransmitters with inhibitory activity, like serotonin.
 Low sexual desire can also be a side effect of various medications.
 In the case of acquired/situational HSDD, possible causes include intimacy difficulty, relationship problems, sexual addiction, and chronic illness of the man's partner.
 The evidence for these is somewhat in question.
 Some claimed causes of low sexual desire are based on empirical evidence.
 However, some are based merely on clinical observation.
 In many cases, the cause of HSDD is simply unknown.

 Some factors are believed to be possible causes of HSDD in women.
 As with men, various medical problems, psychiatric problems (such as mood disorders), or increased amounts of prolactin can cause HSDD.
 Other hormones are believed to be involved as well.
 Additionally, factors such as relationship problems or stress are believed to be possible causes of reduced sexual desire in women.
 According to one recent study examining the affective responses and attentional capture of sexual stimuli in women with and without HSDD, women with HSDD do not appear to have a negative association to sexual stimuli, but rather a weaker positive association than women without HSDD.

+One study found a third of post operation transgender women experience HSDD, roughly consistent with ovulating women when adjusted for age.
+No evidence was found that HSDD in transgender women is caused by a lack of free testosterone.
+Progesterone has shown to alleviate some symptoms of HSDD in transgender women, as well as other hormone treatments.